Tally of the 1824 Electoral College Vote

 There are critics today who point to several remaining flaws in the Electoral College system.
 The most obvious of these is the risk that the popular vote winner will not receive the majority of votes in the Electoral College.
-The winner-take-all feature of the system makes this a possibility, yet it has happened only three times in our history: 1824, 1876, and 1888.
+The winner-take-all feature of the system makes this a possibility; it has happened five times in our history: 1824, 1876, 1888, 2000, and 2016.
 Another point of criticism is that the electoral vote distribution is not proportional to the popular vote distribution because of the automatic two votes per state provision.
 If you contrast the number of electoral votes per person in California and Alaska, this point is clear.
 "Faithless electors," as described earlier in the 1972 and 1976 examples, are also a flaw according to opponents.
 Yet never has a broken pledge affected the outcome of an election.
 Finally, critics highlight as unfair the provisions calling for choice by the House or the Senate in the case of a tie or lack of majority.
 Voting by state gives small states the same weight as large states, and if a state's representatives were divided, its vote could be relinquished.
 Additionally, a strong third party candidate could make it difficult for any candidate to earn a majority.

 Different opponents and critics of the present system have developed various alternatives over the years, beginning after the election of 1796 when Adams defeated Jefferson by three electoral votes.
 Since that time more than five hundred constitutional amendments to reform the Electoral College have been introduced to Congress, more amendments than for any other constitutional issue.
 In May, 2001, there were three amendments pending in Congress, as well as two bills proposing commissions to study the Electoral College.